Martinique - North America

 • Keep evenings flexible

-Fort-de-France works best when you plan by compact zones and avoid zig-zagging across the map.
+Fort-de-France usually works better if you stay on one side of town at a time and avoid zig-zagging across the map.
 Anchor each day around one primary neighborhood, then add one or two nearby stops that fit your pace.

 Prioritize one ticketed highlight per day in Fort-de-France, then fill the rest with walking, markets, and viewpoints.
 This keeps the schedule realistic and leaves space for spontaneous detours.